Easy-to-read medicine information about ibuprofen – what it is, how to take it safely and possible side effects.

 - Do not take other NSAIDs such as diclofenac or naproxen while taking ibuprofen.
 This can increase your risk of side effects.

-Examples of ACE inhibitors are captopril, cilazapril, enalapril, lisinopril, perindopril, quinapril and trandolapril.
+- Examples of ACE inhibitors are captopril, cilazapril, enalapril, lisinopril, perindopril and quinapril.

 The following links provide further information about ibuprofen.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.